hauke96/wiki2book/doc/caches.md

 Quick facts:

 * A cache is just a folder containing files.
-* Each file (except article files) has a SHA1 hash as name and a file ending (e.g. `.svg`).
+* Each file (except article files) has a SHA1 hash of its content as name and a proper file ending (e.g. `.svg`).
-* Each file can contain direct content or another hash pointing to another file in the cache (like a symlink).

 ## Filling the cache

-The cache is filles from the `api` package: Every request gets stored right into the cache.
+The cache is filled from the `api` package: Every response gets stored right into the cache.
-When the cache already contains an item (e.g. an image), no request is made.
+When the cache already contains an item (e.g. an image), no request is made in the first place.

 ## Clearing the cache

-The cache is not automatically cleared but feel free to remove a folder or just one file.
+The cache is not automatically cleared but feel free to remove the cache, a single folder within it or just one file.
 All missing content will be downloaded and saved again.

+You can also just specify a non-existent cache-folder in the CLI arguments to start from scratch.

 # Caches